LangChain4j Agent

 The component requires using a Chat Memory Provider that uses a persistent memory store.

 The memory works for multiple users/sessions.
-For each context window, the users needs to set the memory ID.
-2 ways to set the memory ID: - By setting the Header CamelLangChain4jAgentMemoryId.
+For each context window, the users needs to set the memory ID: - By setting the Header CamelLangChain4jAgentMemoryId.
 This supposes that user is using a body as String. - By setting the AiAgentBody.memoryId field.
 This supposes that that user is using a body as AiAgentBody.

 from("direct:chat")